Cleanliness and the Varchenko-Gelfand algebra

 {\bf Graham Denham}\footnote{Partially supported by a grant from NSERC of Canada}\\ Department of Mathematics, University of Western Ontario, London, ON {\bf Galen Dorpalen-Barry}\footnote{Supported by NSF grant DMS-2039316.}\\ Department of Mathematics, Texas A\&M University, College Station, TX {\bf Nicholas Proudfoot}\footnote{Supported by NSF grants DMS-2039316 and DMS-2344861.}\\ Department of Mathematics, University of Oregon, Eugene, OR\\

 { \begin{quote} {\em Abstract.} A central question in the theory of hyperplane arrangements is when the complement of a complex arrangement is $K(\pi,1)$.
-Yoshinaga provides a necessary condition for complexifications of real arrangements, which he formulates purely combinatorially.
-We show that Yoshinaga's criterion is equivalent to a natural statement about the Varchenko--Gelfand ring, which in practice allows for fast calculation.
-We conclude with an investigation of the relationships between various properties of arrangements, including Yoshinaga's criterion and the $K(\pi,1)$ property. \end{quote} }
+Barkley and Speyer introduced a class of real arrangements that are called ``clean,'' and Yoshinaga proved that every real arrangement whose complexification is $K(\pi,1)$ is clean.
+We show that cleanliness is equivalent to a natural statement about the Varchenko--Gelfand ring, which in practice allows for fast calculation.
+We conclude with an investigation of the relationships between various properties of arrangements, including cleanliness and the $K(\pi,1)$ property. \end{quote} }